Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Acknowledgements

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{footnotesize} { \normalem } \end{footnotesize}

 \begin{appendices} \textbf{Overview.} In this appendix, we present detailed experimental evaluations and qualitative analysis to support our main findings.
-In~\Cref{sec:appd_exp}, we evaluate feature enhancement modules by comparing CNN and Transformer approaches (\Cref{sec:appd_feature_enhancement}) and assess several cost aggregation methods including Neighbourhood Consensus, CATs Aggregator, and Match-to-Match attention module (\Cref{sec:appd_cost_aggregation}). \Cref{sec:appd_qualitative} shows our qualitative analysis, where we demonstrate our method's robustness compared to state-of-the-art approach GeoAware-SC~\cite{GeoAware-SC}.
+In Appendix A, we expand the experiments of feature enhancement in \Cref{sec:feature_enhancement} and matching refinement in \Cref{sec:cost_aggregation} with more resolutions, evaluating feature enhancement modules by comparing CNN and Transformer approaches (Appendix A-A) and assessing several cost aggregation methods, including the Neighbourhood Consensus, CATs Aggregator, and Match-to-Match attention module (Appendix A-B).

+In Appendix B, we qualitatively compare the robustness of our method against the state-of-the-art approach GeoAware-SC~\cite{GeoAware-SC} through a qualitative analysis. \rev{In Appendix C, we analyze the newly released DINOv3 \cite{DINOv3}, with its zero-shot and fine-tuned performance.} In Appendix D, we present a comprehensive efficiency analysis of the benchmarks, evaluating methods in terms of GFLOPs, peak GPU memory usage, and inference time across different resolutions.
+In Appendix E, we provide several challenging cases, discuss the limitations of the proposed method, and suggest potential directions for future work.